 - data and graphing

-7 Reasons to Use Children’s Books for Teaching Math
+7 Reasons to Use a Picture Book to Teach Math

-7 reasons why 1st, 2nd, 3rd, 4th and 5th grade teachers should use children’s books for teaching math are that they…
+7 reasons why 1st, 2nd, 3rd, 4th and 5th grade teachers should use math picture books are that they…

 - Increase student engagement